 The Syntax Rules and General Rules may define one SQL syntax in terms of another.
-Such transformations are presented to define the semantics of the transformed syntax, and are effectively performed after checking the applicable Conformance Rules.
+Such transformations are presented to define the semantics of the transformed syntax, and are effectively performed after checking the applicable Conformance Rules, unless otherwise noted in a Syntax Rule that defines a transformation.
 Transformations may use SQL syntax of one SQL feature to define another SQL feature.
-These transformations serve to define the behavior of the syntax, and do not have any implications for the feature syntax that is permitted or forbidden by the features so defined.
+These transformations serve to define the behavior of the syntax, and do not have any implications for the feature syntax that is permitted or forbidden by the features so defined, except as otherwise noted in a Syntax Rule that defines a transformation.
 A conforming SQL-implementation need only process the untransformed syntax defined by the Conformance Rules that are applicable for the set of features that the SQL-implementation claims to support, though with the semantics implied by the transformation.